Virginia Halas McCaskey: Career

-Personal life
+Personal life and death

-Virginia attended Drexel University, majoring in secretarial studies with the aspiration of serving as her father's secretary.
-She was an active member of the local Pi Sigma Gamma sorority, the Newman Club, the Panhellenic Council, and the YWCA.
-She is known for being "proudly private" pertaining to the team her father built, rarely discussing the business aspect of her life.
-She and her late husband Ed have 11 children and more than 40 grandchildren and great-grandchildren.
-McCaskey is a Roman Catholic and considers "faith, family, and football" indivisible in her life.
+McCaskey was known for being "proudly private" pertaining to the team her father built, rarely discussing the business aspect of her life.
+She married Ed McCaskey in 1943, they had 11 children and 21 grandchildren, 40 great-grandchildren, and 4 great-great-grandchildren.
+McCaskey was a Catholic and considered "faith, family, and football" indivisible in her life.

+McCaskey turned 100 on January 5, 2023.
+She died on February 6, 2025.
+She was buried beside her husband at All Saints Cemetery in Des Plaines, Illinois.